 When you go to bed at night, do you triple-bolt your doors, lock your shutters, jam chair backs under your door knobs, and play recordings of howling hyenas?
 Home security is a major worry these days, but did you know that certain plants can protect your home?
-Here are some borderline lethal suggestions to make even the most desperate criminal consider becoming a nun.
+If you’re looking for creative home security alarms, here are some borderline lethal suggestions to make even the most desperate criminal consider becoming a nun.

 Scary Plant #1 — Agaves (above)

 Mostly native to Mexico and the desert Southwest, these succulent perennials with spear-shaped leaves are nature’s answer to the blood bank.
 One species, blue agave (Agave azul), is the source of a wonderful elixir named tequila.
 Another called century plant (Agave americana) gets its name from supposedly blooming only once every 100 years.
 What you need to know is if you fall on the spines of either, you will be screaming for tequila as you hang there for what seems like a century.

 Agaves are easy to grow, needing only sun and well-drained soil (especially in winter).
 Cold-hardiness is a limiting factor, as many species won’t take temps much below freezing, but Tony Avent of Plant Delights Nursery in North Carolina has assembled a rogue’s gallery of cold-hardy agaves (to Zone 7) perfect for planting under vulnerable windows and porches.
 Try the voracious Agave gentryi ‘Jaws’, the horrific Agave horrida, the vicious Agave ‘Mako Shark’, or the electrifying Agave striata ‘Live Wires.’